GadgetAngel/Voron2.4_My_Build_Log/QUEEN_Sourcing_BOM/README.md

-## This is a Build Log for my Voron 2.4 250 mm DIY 3D Printer called "QUEEN":
+## This is a "QUEEN" Sourcing Guide:

 My Voron 2.4 3D Printer has a name "QUEEN".